Gandaki Province: Geography

 The province has an area of 21,773 km2 which is about 14.66% of the total area of Nepal.
-The state extends between 27°-20' N ~ 29°-20' N latitude and 82° 52' E ~ 85°-12' E longitude.
+The state extends between 27°20′N–29°20′N latitude and 82°52′E–85°12′E longitude.
 In terms of terrain, the province is spread over the Himalayan, Hilly and Terai region of Nepal; 5,919 km2 (26.8%) of the area falls under the Himalayan region, 14,604 km2 (67.2%) of the area falls under the Hilly region and 1,310 km2 (6%) of the area falls under the Terai region.

 Demographics

-The province has a population of 2,403,016 which is just about 9.06% of the total population of Nepal.
-The population density is about 110 persons per square kilometre.
-The province has a population growth rate of -0.33%.
-The sex ratio is 89 males for 100 females, with a total of 948,028 males and 1,144,124 females recorded in 2011.
-The urban population of the region is 1,452,186 (60.5%) and the rural population is 943,652 (39.5%).
-About 50.1% of the population in the province are independent population.
+As of the 2021 census, Gandaki Province has a population of 2,466,427.
+6.85% of the population was under 5 years of age.
+Gandaki Province has a literacy rate of 81.65% and a sex ratio of 1107 females per 1000 males.

 Ethnicity

-Hill Brahmins are the largest community with 21.26% of the population.
-Other aboriginal Khas communities include Khas/Chhetri (13.13%), Kami (8.66%), Sarki (4.10%), Damai (3.84%), Thakuri (1.61%) and Kumal (1.49%).
-The Janajati groups are Magar (18.79%), Gurung (11.30%), Newar (4.23%), Tamang (2.03%), Tharu (1.68%) and Bhujel (1.27%).
+Khas people are the largest ethnicity in the province, making up 53% of the population.
+Bahun are the largest group, making up 20% of the population.
+Of these Khas Dalits are 18% of the population.
+Hill Janjatis are the second-largest group in the province, making up 38% of the population.
+Of these Magars are the largest group, making up 19% of the population.
+Other large groups include the Gurung (11%) and Tamang (2%).
+Newars are 4% of the population, and Tharus are nearly 2% of the population.

 Language

-According to the 2011 Nepal census there are total 88 languages spoken in Gandaki Province.
-Nepali/Gorkhali/Khas Kura is the most-spoken language, by 72.67% of the population.
-9.85% speak Kham Magar, 8.70% Gurung, 1.72% Newar, 1.48% Tharu and 1.42% Tamang.
+Nepali is the most common mother tongue in the province with 73.39% of the population speaking Nepali as their mother tongues.
+The second-largest language is Magar (10%).
+8.44% speak Gurung, 1.74% Tharu, 1.53% Nepal Bhasha and 1.36% Tamang.
+Magar is mostly spoken in Nawalpur, Syangja and Tanahun districts, while Gurung and other Tibetic languages are spoken in Gorkha, Lamjung, Kaski, Manang and Mustang districts.
+A small population of Tharus live in Nawalpur district.

 The Language Commission of Nepal has recommended Magar, Gurung and Bhojpuri as official language in the province.
 The commission has also recommended Tharu, Nepal Bhasa and Tamang to be additional official languages, for specific regions and purposes in the province.

+Religion

+Hinduism is the most followed religion in the province, with 82.22% of the population identifying as Hindus.
+Buddhists are the largest minority population with 11.54% of the population following Buddhism and Christianity is followed by 2.36% of the population in the province.
+Bon is practiced by 2.17% of the population, Islam by 0.91% and Prakriti by 0.67%.

 Administrative subdivisions

 Gandaki province is divided into 11 districts, which are listed below.
-A district is administrated by the head of the District Coordination Committee and the District Administration Officer.
+A district is administered by the head of the District Coordination Committee and the District Administration Officer.
 The districts are further divided into municipalities or rural municipalities.
 The municipalities include one metropolitan city and 26 municipalities.
 There are 58 rural municipalities in the province.